-If you’re a peanut butter lover, these cupcakes are for the true peanut butter lover – they are super peanuty, light, fluffy, and moist.
+If you’re a peanut butter lover, these cupcakes are for you!
+They are full of peanut flavor, light, fluffy, and moist.
 They taste like peanut butter cookies in cupcake format, especially when topped with a swirl of peanut butter frosting.

 I prefer to use smooth peanut butter (chunky will work, but obviously you’ll taste the chunks).
 Also, if you use natural peanut butter, be sure to mix it well to incorporate the oil that’s risen to the top before adding it to the cupcakes.

 To intensify the peanut flavor, this recipe also uses roasted peanut oil.
 Unlike regular peanut oil, roasted peanut oil smells and tastes strongly of peanuts.
 If you can’t find roasted peanut oil, you can use any peanut oil or vegetable oil.

 These cupcakes have just the right about of salt.
 Salt brings out the flavor in peanut butter.
 Choose unsalted peanut butter for the cupcakes so that you can control how much salt you add to the cupcakes.

 If you’ve never made cupcakes before, refer to my post on how to make cupcakes before getting started.

 Start by mixing your dry ingredients: sugar, cake flour, baking powder, baking soda, and salt.
 You can use all-purpose flour in a pinch, but the cake flour helps to make a lighter cupcake.

 Mix in the peanut butter, eggs, and peanut oil.
 Be careful not to overmix the batter – mix until just combined.
 If you mix for too long, the cupcakes can end up becoming gummy.

 Mix in milk.
 Milk thins out the the batter to help keep these cupcakes light instead of heavy and dense.